-Head of state:

-Head of government:

 Mirko Cvetković

 Death penalty:

 Population:

 Life expectancy:

 Under-5 mortality:

 Adult literacy:

 Mirko Cvetković

-abolitionist for all crimes
+Abolitionist for all crimes

 9.9 million

+9.9 million

 74.5 years

 7.1 per 1,000

-Adult literacy:

 97.8 per cent

 Ratko Mladić and Goran Hadžić were arrested in Serbia and transferred to the International Criminal Tribunal for the former Yugoslavia (Tribunal).
 Forced evictions of Roma from informal settlements in Belgrade continued.